auth0-samples/auth0-php-api-samples/02-Authenticate-HS256/README.md

 # PHP Authentication for HS256-Signed Tokens

-This sample demonstrates how to protect endpoints in a PHP API by verifing an incoming JWT signed by Auth0.
+This sample demonstrates how to protect endpoints in a PHP API by verifying an incoming JWT signed by Auth0.
 The token must be signed with the HS256 algorithm and must be verified against the signing secret.

 ## Getting Started